- >

 For all funds, your returns may go up or down and you may get back less than you invested.

-You should refer to the latest monthly fund fact sheets for more information about each of the funds.
+You should refer to the latest monthly fund fact sheets, which are found in the 'Docs' section of the fund overview table, for more information.

 Income or distributions